Corcovado National Park

 Sirena Ranger Station is the headquarters of Corcovado National Park.
 It has extensive facilities for the support of academic research, park improvement and protection activities, and for camping, overnight lodging and meals preparation.
 It is served by both charter air and boat access.
 It is connected to all the other ranger stations by well maintained trails.
 There are also a number of wildlife trails that are maintained in the Sirena area that provide a variety of options of day excursions for visitors overnighting at Sirena.
 It has an extensive support staff and shifting populations of resident and visiting academic researchers.
 Sirena Ranger Station is located within the Corcovado Basin and boasts an unparalleled abundance of wildlife of all types.
 Unquestionably, Sirena Ranger Station is the best destination for maximizing wildlife viewing.
 Below are descriptions of facilities that are hoped to provide prospective visitors with a full appreciation of what they may expect so that the best decisions can be made about whether to include this destination in travel plans and if so what to expect and what to bring to ensure that your stay is comfortable and enjoyable.

 Hot Meals.
 Sirena Ranger Station has a fully equipped kitchen and staff that is responsible for the preparation of three meals per day for the MINAE employees stationed at the park, visiting researchers, and the visiting public.
-However, the kitchen has a capacity of around 30 persons, so meal service at Sirena is first come, first served.
+However, the kitchen has a capacity of around 25 persons, so meal service at Sirena is first come, first served.
 Beyond employees, meal priorities are extended first to researchers, then to dorm lodgers, and finally to campers and day visitors arriving by boat from Drake or that fly in from Jimenez on a charter flight.
 Meals are typical Costa Rican casados for lunch and dinner and gallo pinto for breakfast.
 Portions are hearty, and the fare is simple but quite appetizing.
 Meals are served with cold water and cold fruit drinks made from dried mixes (like Tang, only not meant for astronauts) as well as coffee.
-Lunch and dinner typically includes: rice, bean, salad, some type of meat, fried bananas, and a fricassee palmito or potato dish or else stir fried mixed vegetables.
+Lunch and dinner typically includes: rice, bean, salad, some type of meat, fried bananas, and a fricasee-ed palmito or potato dish or else stir fried mixed vegetables.
 Breakfast includes gallo pinto with eggs, cheese or ham, two types of fruit, toast and fried sweet bananas.
-Meal prices for foreigners are as follows: breakfast: $15; lunch: $20; dinner: $20; Costa Rican nationals pay around half this amount.
+Meal prices are as follows: breakfast: $11; lunch: $15; dinner: $20.
 Meals must be reserved in advance as meal preparation at Sirena is based upon the number of pre-ordered meals.
 There is no provision for food sales outside of this structure.

 Laundry, Showers, and Water.
 The Sirena infrastructure includes extensive facilities for hand-washing laundry, and there are a large number of showers.
 Perhaps at peak occupancy the facilities become congested, but commonly there is plenty of room and sinks and showers for everybody to take care of their laundering and showering requirements without having to stand in line or wait.
 The water at the facility is all potable, so water bottles can be filled without concern for filtration or supplemental water purification tablets.